Institutes Curriculum

 - Constitutional Law

-- Creativity, Innovation, and Entrepreneurship
+- Applied Entrepreneurship

 - Foundations of Law: Private Law